grofit/persistity/docs/endpoints.md

 # Endpoints

-Endpoints provide a way to send or recieve data to somewhere.
+Endpoints provide a way to send or receive data to somewhere.

 ## Provided Endpoints